Deco Labels: Business

 Deco specializes in producing labels for consumer products, especially in the grocery sector.
 It also produces labels for the City of Toronto government.
-Deco is headquartered in Rexdale, Ontario, with an American office near Chicago, Illinois.
+Deco is headquartered in Etobicoke, Ontario, with an American office near Chicago, Illinois.
 It has a 70,000-square foot production facility in Toronto, and a 45,000-square foot facility in Chicago, with a total of 200 employees.
-The Chicago division was sold to Resource Label Group, a portfolio company of private equity firm Ares Management Corporation, in October 2022.
+The Chicago division was sold to Resource Label Group of Franklin, Tennessee, a portfolio company of alternative investment manager Ares Management Corporation, in October 2022.